sascha/TokenInjectableDockerBuilder/README.md

 - **VPC Configuration**: If your build process requires access to resources within a VPC, you can specify the VPC, security groups, and subnet selection.
 - **Docker Login**: If you need to log in to a private Docker registry before building the image, provide the ARN of a secret in AWS Secrets Manager containing the Docker credentials.
 - **ECR Repository**: Automatically creates an ECR repository with lifecycle rules to manage image retention, encryption with a KMS key, and image scanning on push.
+- **Build Query Interval**: The polling frequency for checking build completion can be customized via the `completenessQueryInterval` property.

 ---